Marizanne Kapp: Career

 In April 2022, she was bought by the Oval Invincibles for the 2022 season of The Hundred in England.
 They later won the competition and she was named Player of the Match for her match-winning innings in the final.

 In May 2022, she played two matches for the Falcons team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
 In the final of the Invitational, against the Tornadoes team, she made 67* with six fours and two sixes, and was awarded player of the match, but her outstanding performance failed to prevent the Tornadoes from winning the tournament.

 In June 2022, in the one-off Test against England, Kapp scored her first century in Test cricket, with 150 runs.
 Her total was also the highest individual score for South Africa in a women's Test match.
 In July 2022, she was named in South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 However, Kapp was later ruled out of the tournament over what were initially said to be family reasons.
 She chose to return to South Africa after her brother-in-law suffered serious injuries in an accident which left him in intensive care.

 She was named in the South Africa squad for the 2024 ICC Women's T20 World Cup and for the ODI part of their multi-format home series against England in November 2024.

-As of October 2025, she is playing in the ICC women's world cup as an all-rounder for South Africa.
+As of October 2025, she was playing in the ICC Women's World Cup as an all-rounder for South Africa.
 For highlights: she was named player of the match in her match against Pakistan after scoring 68*(43) and taking 3-20, and during the semi-final she took 5-20, which included two double wicket maidens, becoming the highest wicket taker in the history of the ICC women's world cup with 44 wickets.